-Deputy Chief Nishan (Nish) Duraiappah was first exposed to Halton Police as high school student participating in the Service’s Police Ethnic and Cultural Education Program.
+Deputy Chief Nishan (Nish) Duraiappah was born in Sri Lanka, and immigrated to Canada.
+He was first exposed to Halton Police as high school student participating in the Service’s Police Ethnic and Cultural Education Program.
 This experience caused him to pursue policing as a profession.
 He began his career with the Halton Police in December 1995, and as a constable served several years in uniformed patrol in the Towns & Cities of Milton, Halton Hills and Burlington as well in their general investigative divisions.

 Throughout his career he has worked in the Regional Drug & Morality Bureau, Guns & Gangs Unit, District Criminal Investigations and with the RCMP Combined Forces Special Enforcement Unit.
 He has also had a strong commitment with many of the Region’s diverse, cultural, and faith communities as the Halton Police Diversity & Cultural Relations Coordinator.